populationgenomics/sv-workflows/str/README.md

 - Perform pseudobulking (mean aggregation) of scRNA data using `pseudobulk.py`.
 - Prepare necessary inputs for associaTR: 1) covariates using `get_covariates.py` and 2) numpy objects containing the covariates and phenotypes (pseudobulked expression) using `get_cis_numpy_files.py`.
+- Note: Conditional analysis (where one conditions on the lead STR or SNP signal) is specified in `get_cis_numpy_files.py`.
 - Annotate and apply QC filters to the STR genotypes matrix table using `qc/qc_annotator.py` and subsequently `qc/qc_filters_associatr.py`.
 The latter produces chromosome-specific VCFs for input into associaTR.
 - Run associaTR with `associatr_runner.py`
 - Optional: Meta-analysis runner scripts in `associatr/meta_analysis`